LukeB42/Emissary/README.md

   --scripts-dir         (defaults to ./scripts/)

+Some initial setup has to be done before the system will start.
+Communication with Emissary is mainly done over HTTPS connections and for that you're going to need an SSL certificate and a key:

-On first running the program you'll be issued with your first API key. user@host $ openssl genrsa 1024 > key user@host $ openssl req -new -x509 -nodes -sha1 -days 365 -key key > cert user@host $ python -m emissary.run --cert cert --key key
+user@host $ openssl genrsa 1024 > key
+user@host $ openssl req -new -x509 -nodes -sha1 -days 365 -key key > cert

+To prevent your API keys ever getting put into version control for all the world to see, we need to put a database URI into the environment:

+export EMISSARY_DATABASE="sqlite://///home/YOUR_USERNAME/.emissary.db"

+Then start an instance in the foreground to obtain your first API key:

+user@host $ python -m emissary.run --cert cert --key key -d

 user@host $ cat feeds.txt